mfutech/imap_sorter/README.md

 ## How to

-1. compile it `cargo run`
+1. run it once `cargo run`
-2. create a config.ini file, with server, username, password
+2. edit a config.ini file, with server, username, password

    ```{json}
    imap_server = 'localhost'